-I have been in the legal profession as a lawyer, consultant and thought leader for more than four decades.
+I have been in the legal profession as a lawyer, consultant and thought leader for almost five decades.
 I was one of the first people to specialize in lawyers’ professional development and retention and in advancing women into leadership, and I remain a leading expert on mentoring and sponsorship as means to guide, support and transform professional careers.

 In response to the evolving needs of my clients, most of my practice now is helping individuals and firms design strategies for retirement.
 Never before has the need for strategic support for retirement planning been so apparent or urgent.
 People who have achieved successful careers are wondering what they will do next, and firms are grappling with how to manage succession and retirement of their partners, leaders and executives.
 It has been exciting and fulfilling to work with professionals as they built their careers.
 Now I support them by helping them create retirements that are right for them, their families, and their firms.